 Flame Wars, Name Calling, as well as deliberate postings of offlist private email and messages highly critical of other members will not be tolerated on the Airlist.
-Originally, when you posted a message to the Airlist, it was asked that you sign your post with at least part of your real name, include your general locality, and your Airhead number if you have one.
+When you posted a message to the Airlist, it was asked that you sign your post with at least part of your real name, include your general locality, and your Airhead number if you have one.

 When you reply to a message, reply after your quoted material and QUOTE JUST ENOUGH of the original post so that others can understand what you are talking about.
 TRIM OFF THE REST!
 Please do NOT insert 2 lines of reply above 100 lines of quoted material; this only irritates the rest of the readers.
 This problem is most often with those on Digest mode.

 Replying after quoted material (called bottom posting), instead of replying before quoted material (called top posting), comes from the earliest days of E-mail, and is not universally true anymore.
 There have been numerous discussions, even arguments, over the two methods.

 Don't include photos or attachments; they will be stripped off by the Servers automatically.
 If your content is over 100Kb, the entire message will be rejected, and held for the Moderators to deal with.
 Do not use your computer's Quoted Printable option, nor colors, odd fonts or other fancy features.
 Only text is allowed.
 Anything other than PLAIN TEXT will be rejected by the Micapeak servers.Do NOT fail to snip & edit, this is particularly important when using the DIGEST mode.
 Nothing tends to annoy Members more than receiving a message that contains all of the day's digest, with your 2 lines of added text at the beginning.
 SNIP & EDIT, cut and paste, and leave only enough of one prior message to identify the message and some content.
 MANY Members of Lists (I count myself in this group!), upon seeing a hugely-long posted Digest, will NOT look for YOUR message inside that mess ...but will PRESS DELETE!
 I ...and others ...may or will chastise you for poor editing.
 A repeat may have most folks IGNORING YOU.
 A further repeat will probably result in your being placed 'on Moderation'; or, banned, if the bad behavior continues.
 There are actually people who pay by the byte.
 Posting an entire Digest is discourteous.
-You may find that regular mode and NOT Digest Mode, is best, and it is usually much simpler to edit and post a reply.
+You may find that regular mode and NOT Digest Mode, is best, and it is usually much simpler for you to edit and post a reply.

 Not all that proficient on editing E-mails?
 Want to know how to do it better?
 Want to know about special keyboard characters?
 Using foreign computers or traveling to foreign countries? ...ETC. ?

-BMW riders tend to be individuals; tend to avoid riding in packs or in parade formation; tend to be safety-conscious; pursue advanced rider training of various types.....and, tend to avoid riding impaired (they usually don't drink and ride...).
+BMW riders tend to be individuals; tend to avoid riding in packs or in parade formation; tend to be safety-conscious; pursue advanced rider training of various types .....and, tend to avoid riding impaired (they usually don't drink and ride...).